 These days, she told me, she feels lucky to be able to stand, a little, and to walk, a little.
 She’s had to make drastic changes to keep working.
 A doctor, she no longer delivers babies because she’s not physically capable of doing so.

 Our paths crossed at a memorial service for another friend.
-My neighbor, Blaine Pickett, who tragically died of cancer less than ten months after being diagnosed.
-He was only 50.
+My neighbor, Blaine Pickett, who died of cancer less than ten months after being diagnosed.
+Blaine was only 50.

 Scientists have found toxins in polar bears, as well as in remote peoples living off the grid, far away from modern life.
+They’ve found glyphosate in foods like honey even in places where farmers don’t use it.
 There’s so much we can’t control.
-If polar bears and people living off the grid in the Arctic are being poisoned by environmental toxins, it’s true that they are unavoidable.
+If polar bears and people living off the grid in the Arctic are being poisoned by environmental toxins, it seems avoiding toxins is close to impossible.

-But we can make simple, quick changes to avoid toxins.
-Limiting our exposure to toxins won’t guarantee anything.
-It won’t help us avoid getting a disease, cancer, or a chronic illness.
+But don’t be discourage.
+We can and should make simple, quick changes to avoid toxins.
+Limiting our exposure to toxins won’t guarantee that we avoid getting a disease, cancer, or chronic illness.
 But it will lessen our chances of suffering from the cumulative effects of poisons in our bodies.
-The truth is that when you start making lifestyle changes you also start to feel better, have more energy, and be more clear-headed.
+When you start making lifestyle changes you also start to feel better, have more energy, and be more clear-headed.